 Discrimination includes but is not limited to the following:

-So beware of any estate agents who refuse to pass your offer on unless you speak to their in-house mortgage broker or put pressure on you to use one of their recommended services.
+Beware of any estate agents who refuse to pass your offer on unless you speak to their in-house mortgage broker or put pressure on you to use one of their recommended services.
 It’s illegal and you can tell the agent that if they persist with the pressure or allude to preferential treatment for using their services you’ll take the matter further.
 See our guides below for advice on dealing with the situation and how to complain about an estate agent.

-Read our guide as to why it may not be in your best interests to use estate agent in-house services and what to do if you feel under pressure to use an estate agent’s services
+And if you’re considering using their in-house mortgage service or recommended conveyancer to avoid ruffling any feathers there are a number of reasons that may not be the best option for you.
+Read our guide as to why it may not be in your best interests to use estate agent in-house services and what to do if you feel under pressure to use an estate agent’s services.

 There are lots of reasons why you may want to complain to an estate agent.
 Perhaps you feel the estate agent didn’t pass on material information in a timely manner.
 Perhaps you have evidence they withheld information about a non-negotiable financial obligation that comes with buying the property.
 Or perhaps they put you under undue pressure to skip the survey, raise your offer or exchange contracts.